A woman with tattoos operates a professional film camera in a grocery store.

 Other creative elements

 You can trademark the names of characters and story elements.
-A few findings we like are-, Time Warner trademarked the names “Harry Potter” and “Quidditch”.
+A few examples we like are-, Time Warner trademarked the names “Harry Potter” and “Quidditch”.

 Why you might not trademark your film name

-Single film titles: Usually, the title of a single film is not considered a functioning trademark because it only identifies the film, not its source.
+Single film titles: In general, the title of a single film is not considered a functioning trademark because it only identifies the film, not its source.

 Registration process: The registration process can take up to 12 months.